Three of Tonga's smaller islands badly damaged by tsunami

 “Very unfortunate information has come to light overnight about the three islands that we were really worried about — that they have all suffered devastating consequences as an effect of these incoming waves,” she told The Associated Press in an interview from Fiji.
 “Most of the structures and dwellings on those islands have been completely destroyed.”

+He said the most pressing humanitarian needs are safe water, food and non-food items, and top priorities are re-establishing communication services including for international calls and the internet.

+“The clean-up of the international airport continues, and it is hoped that it will be operational on Thursday,” Dujarric said.
+As for the port, it is understood that ships will be able to dock on the main island of Tongatapu.

-It is not clear yet what assistance Tonga needs or wants from the international community, and complicating matters is the country’s concern over the possible spread of COVID-19, which it has effectively kept outside its borders except for one case reported in a traveler from New Zealand in October.
+Tonga has not yet made clear its needs from the international community, and complicating matters is the country’s concern over the possible spread of COVID-19, which it has effectively kept outside its borders except for one case reported in a traveler from New Zealand in October.

-Tonga is hoping for “almost contactless disaster relief” as a precaution, Greenwood said, acknowledging that this would complicate efforts but is also understandable amid the pandemic.
+Tonga is hoping for “almost contactless disaster relief” as a precaution, the Red Cross’ Greenwood said, acknowledging that this would complicate efforts but is also understandable amid the pandemic.

 “They really don’t want to exchange one disaster for another,” she said.